 Mileage: just walking the town

 I was up very early to take a stab at my long list of chores.
-First was some blog posts, laundry, locating and patching the hole on my pillow, and general gear clean-up.
-I was also trying to figure out my time-line in order to book the kayak.
+First were some blog posts, laundry, locating and patching the hole on my pillow, and general gear clean-up.
+I even washed my pack.
+I was also trying to figure out my time-line in order to book the kayak trip down the Whanganui River.
 There are so many details and different permutations.
 I read a lot of blogs and came up with a schedule.
 Two days to get to the start of the Tongariro crossing, 1 day for that, then another 2 to get to the starting point for the river section, paddling by Monday.
 Whew.

-After struggling with the logistics of the next 2 sections, things magically started to fall into place.
+After struggling all day with the logistics of the upcoming sections, things magically started to fall into place.
 I was outside the supermarket, sorting and repackaging my items, when a guy with a cart full of food and a backpack rolled up and asked if I was hiking the TA.
 It was like looking at a mirror image of myself, in terms of hikertrash-ness.
 Connor, a Californian going to college at CSU in Colorado, could be the poster child for thru-hiking.
 A skinny but athletic-build, clad in runner’s shorts and a tech-t, looking just a little bit scruffy and with funny tan lines.
 I didn’t notice any odors, probably because I don’t notice myself much anymore.
-We seemed to instantly get along and just like that, I felt I’d found someone to do the kayak/canoe section with.
+We seemed to instantly get along and just like that, I’d found someone to do the kayak/canoe section with.
 He is the first American TA hiker I’ve met since my first week.
-And he is walking even the road sections, doing over 40 kms most days.
-Perfect…or maybe, I worried, I won’t be able to keep up.
+And he is even walking the road sections, doing over 40 kms most days.
+Perfect…or maybe, I worried, I wouldn’t be able to keep up with him.
 He had already caught up to me.
 He also only started walking from Auckland since he is limited on time before he has to start school in Christchurch.
 He is doing a semester abroad.
 So his feet are pretty fresh still and he has youth on his side at only 20 yrs old.
 Yes, I’m old enough to be his mother.
 Sigh.

-I dropped my food, a new fuel cannister, and spare pair of shoes off at the liquor store across the street, as per instructions from the canoe operator.
-I am trying to squeeze a few more miles out of my trusty first pair of shoes.
+I dropped off my food, a new fuel canister, and spare pair of shoes at the liquor store across the street, as per instructions from the canoe operator.
+I am trying to squeeze a few more miles out of my first pair of shoes (especially since much of the route will be on the river).
 They have been through so much, I want to treat them to one last highlight on the Tongariro crossing.

 Connor and I went back to the holiday park to get ready for an early start the next morning.
-Then I got a call from a 3rd operator, who hadn’t answered when I called earlier.
-He offered a cheaper price and since I hadn’t been able to get a hold of the first guy all day since talking to him in the morning, we decided to go with this last minute offer.
+Then I got a call from a 3rd operator, Blazing Paddles, who hadn’t answered when I called earlier.
+He offered a cheaper price and since I hadn’t been able to get ahold of the first guy all day since talking to him in the morning, we decided to go with this last minute offer.
+This was one of the operators that the i-site was recommending as well.
 We would meet at 0730 am tomorrow to finalize details.
 I just hoped my food would go to the right place.
 More importantly, I need my new pair of shoes!